An official website of the United States government

 Note: Data for all years are revised and final.
 Totals for major categories may include subcategories not

 shown separately.
 Dashes indicate no data reported or data that do not meet publication criteria.
-N.e.c. means
+N.e.c.

-an injury event.
+precipitated by an injury event.

 Source: U.S. Department of Labor, Bureau of Labor Statistics, in cooperation with state, New York City,